 |Client: “I can’t sleep.
 I stay awake all night.”|

 |The nurse repeats what the client has said in approximately the same words the client has used.|

 Seeking to make clear that which is not meaningful or that which is vague.

 |“I’m not sure that I follow.
 Could you tell me more?”||The nurse should seek clarification through interactions with clients.|

-Absence of verbal communication, which provides time for the client to put thoughts or feelings into words, to regain composure, or to continue talking.
+The absence of verbal communication allows the client to put thoughts or feelings into words, regain composure, or continue talking.

-Offering to share, to strive, to work with the client for his or her benefit.
+Offering to share, to strive, to work with the client for their benefit.

 |“Perhaps you and I can discuss and discover the triggers for your anxiety.”||The nurse seeks to offer a relationship in which the client can identify problems in living with others, grow emotionally, and improve the ability to form satisfactory relationships.|

 Organizing and summing up that which has gone before.

 |Summarization seeks to bring out the important points of the discussion and increase both participants’ awareness and understanding.|